Last updated on June 19, 2023

-Being the official birthstone for February, amethyst is the most popular and valuable form of quartz today.
-Not long ago, this eye-catching purple gemstone was part of the precious gemstone family considered as valuable as diamond, emerald, sapphire and ruby.
+The official birthstone for February, amethyst, is today’s most popular and valuable form of quartz.
+Not long ago, this eye-catching purple gemstone was part of the precious gemstone family considered as valuable as diamonds, emeralds, sapphires and rubies.

 Amethyst Origin and Formation